boomboomllc/boomboomllc.github.io/tos.md

 - You must provide accurate and up-to-date information during registration.
--
 - You must not impersonate anyone or anything.
 - You must not create an account for anyone else unless you have their expressed permission.
 - You must not manipulate, obscure, or alter the appearance of any information displayed on your profile or posts in a way that misleads others or interferes with the intended functionality of the Service.
 - You must not engage in fraudulent transactions, such as artificially inflating prices or coordinating with others to exploit the In-App Currency system.
 - You must not attempt to sell, transfer, or exchange In-App Currency outside of the platform.
-- You must not use misleading or deceptive tactics when pricing their content.
+- You must not use misleading or deceptive tactics when pricing your content.
 - You must not do anything unlawful, misleading, fraudulent, or for any illegal or unauthorized purpose, including scamming.
 - You must not violate (or help or encourage others to violate) these Terms or our policies, including the Community Guidelines.
--
-- If you post branded content, you must comply with our Branded Content Policies, which require you to use our branded content tool.
-Learn how to report conduct or content in our Help Center.
--
 - You must not do anything to interfere with or impair the intended operation of the Service.
 - You must not misuse any reporting, dispute, or appeals channel, such as by making fraudulent or groundless reports or appeals.
 - You must not attempt to create accounts in any automated or unauthorized ways.